-The original line-up (October 1997 – September 1998)

 Although the band had played a good many shows at American festivals and in upstate New York, this would truly be their time to shine on their own.
 Their seventeen-day tour would take the six musicians through the Midwest, the East Coast and one date in the south.
 They also added two new covers to their set list for this tour; Misfits’ “Mommy Can I Go Out and Kill Tonight” and Black Flag’s “Revenge”.

 The tour started out right at home in the basement of a Chinese restaurant in Kitchener, Ontario that Dave Stevenson had booked on May 28th.
-The next day they played at the Jewish Recreational Centre in Toronto on May 29th, where they played with In My Eyes, Committed, Walls Around Us and As We Once Were.
+The next day they played at The JCC (Jewish Community Centre)/The Bloor Theatre in Toronto on May 29th, where they played with In My Eyes, Committed, Walls Around Us and As We Once Were.
 The last two days of May were played in either London or Windsor, Ontario and then in either Detroit or Ann Arbor, Michigan.
 These dates have yet to be recovered.

 On June 3rd The Swarm traveled east to Kalamazoo, MI to play with Small Brown Bike, Keleton DMD and Berwer at the 31G.
 On the 4th they arrived in Cleveland to play two dates.
 The first would be with L.E.S.
 Stitches at Speak in Tongues.
 The second would be on June 5th, when they met up with their second tour-mates, Adamantium.
 Their first show together was played at The Euclid Tavern with Hot Water Music, Leatherface and Dillinger Four.